Deportes Colina

-Deportes Colina is a Chilean football club, based on Colina, a comune in the Santiago Metropolitan Region.
-They currently play in the third level of Chilean football, the Segunda Division.
+Deportes Colina is a Chilean football club, based in Colina, a comune in the Santiago Metropolitan Region.
+They currently play in the fourth level of Chilean football, the Tercera Division A.

 The club was founded on November 27, 2014 as A.C.
 Colina.
 Debuted in Tercera Division B in 2016 and won the Tercera División Cup in 2015 and 2016.

 Deportes Colina was created with the support of the authorities of Colina and Athletic Club Barnechea.